xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Rights and Privileges.md

 | `SeLoadDriverPrivilege`         | A user with this privilege can load and unload device drivers that could potentially be used to escalate privileges or compromise a system.                                                                                                                                                       |
 | `SeTakeOwnershipPrivilege`      | This allows a process to take ownership of an object.
 At its most basic level, we could use this privilege to gain access to a file share or a file on a share that was otherwise not accessible to us.                                                                                           |

+Some rights are only available to administrative users and can only be listed/leveraged when running an elevated CMD or PowerShell session.
+These concepts of elevated rights and [User Account Control (UAC)](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works) are security features introduced with Windows Vista that default to restricting applications from running with full permissions unless absolutely necessary.